hanabi/hanabi.github.io/README.md

 * However, *5 Pulls* are NOT allowed to initiate a *Reverse Finesse*.
 * With that said, players DO have to respect that forward *5 Pull Finesses* could be layered/clandestine.

+### The 5 Pull Promise (Followup Play Clue After a 5 Pull)

+* Normally, *5 Pulls* have to be treated as *Delayed Play Clues*.
+This means that sometimes, it can take a long time for the pulled card to blind play.
+* From the perspective of the person who is *5 Pulled*, if a follow up *Play Clue* is given to a currently unplayable card, then they can throw the *Delayed Play Clue* interpretation is thrown out the window - the *5 Pulled* player is **promised** the card that makes the unplayable card playable.
+* For example, in a 4-player game:
+  * Alice two clued 1s in her hand - yellow 1 and purple 1.
+  * Bob does a *5 Pull* on Donald.
+Donald knows that the *5 Pulled* card could be either yellow 2 or purple 2 (if it is a *Delayed Play Clue*).
+  * Cathy clues Alice about a yellow 3.
+Now, Donald knows that he is **promised** the yellow 2 as his *5 Pulled* card (and he no longer has to wait for the purple 1 to come down before blind playing).

 ### The Weak Prompt

 * If a teammate performs the *Prompt* convention on you and you have multiple cards in your hand that match the connecting card, normally you would be promised that the left-most (newest) is playable.